adrianoBP/better-wordle/README.md

 To allow the user to configure the game settings and enable/disable its feature, a menu panel was added.

-The menu can be accessed by clicking on icon located at the top left corner of the screen.
+The menu can be accessed by clicking the on icon located at the top left corner of the screen.
 Alternatively, if a physical keyboard is attached to the device, by pressing the `Escape` key.

-The menu contains a quick guide on **how to play** as well as list of **settings** that the user can edit:
+The menu contains a quick guide on **how to play** as well as a list of **settings** that the user can edit:

 - **App theme**: Light/dark mode switch
 - **Tile selection**: enables/disables the highlight of the cell to be typed into